Is there a physical continuum?: How many possible states does the brain have?

-What we {\emph do} know is that if we take the metric space of rational numbers (constructed from $\mathbb{N}$), then this can be completed by means of equivalence classes Cauchy sequences\footnote{Two Cauchy sequences are considered equivalent if the difference of their terms tends to zero.} to explicitly construct the set of real numbers, $\mathbb{R}$.
-Let us then make two further assumptions: \begin{asmpt} Picking any real number, a mathematically trained human could think of one of the Cauchy sequences tending to the given number. \end{asmpt} Since the set of real numbers can explicitely be constructed this way, one can find a Cauchy sequence tending to any chosen number, and then one can think of this sequence.
-Note that one could assume that thinking of any real number is possible, but first that number has to be explicitely constructed, and for that, we need for example the method via Cauchy sequences.
-While the above is an assumption, we can argue for its reasonable nature as follows.
-If there is a real number for which one cannot think of any Cauchy sequence tending to it, then this would help us constructing a way to think about that real number.
 Our next assumptions are the following: \begin{asmpt} There exists a surjection that maps brain states onto thoughts, in other words: different thoughts correspond to different brain states. \end{asmpt} \begin{asmpt} Thinking of different Cauchy sequences (having different limits) corresponds to different brain states. \end{asmpt} These assumptions really mean that thinking of Cauchy sequences with different limits has to put the brain in different states.
 These contain a quite natural assumption: if two thoughts would correspond to the same brain state, that would mean that there is something beyond the physical ingredients of the brain, i.e. something {\emph supernatural} would describe our thoughts.
 Many would agree to the existence of the supernatural, but even so, the brain states could still be in a one-on-one correspondence with the thoughts, given that the brain is still a natural object.

 These assumptions, with the previously outlined theorems, lead to the following: \begin{thm} $|S|\leq \mathfrak{c}$, or in other words: the number of possible brain states is at least $\mathfrak{c}$. \end{thm} \begin{proof} Based on Assumptions \ref{a:differentbrainstates}-\ref{a:cauchythoughts}, all Cauchy sequences correspond to a separate brain state.
 If the number of brain states would be $\aleph_0$ or less, then there should be at least one brain state that simultaneously corresponds to multiple different Cauchy sequence, i.e. multiple different thoughts.
 This means that the brain is in the same state when thinking of Cauchy sequence $a_n$ and when thinking of Cauchy sequence $b_n$.
 This would violate Assumptions \ref{a:differentbrainstates}-\ref{a:cauchythoughts}. \end{proof}